8x8 (EGHT)

 Why There Are Better Opportunities Than 8x8

-8x8 is trading at $2.06 per share, or 0.4x forward price-to-sales.
-8x8’s valuation may seem like a great deal, but we think there are valid reasons why it’s so cheap.
+8x8 is trading at $1.72 per share, or 0.3x forward price-to-sales.
+This certainly seems like a cheap stock, but we think there are valid reasons why it trades this way.

 Cheap stocks can look like a great deal at first glance, but they can be value traps.
 They often have less earnings power, meaning there is more reliance on a re-rating to generate good returns - an unlikely scenario for low-quality companies.